olane/Localisr/readme.md

-Chrome extension to replace web page dates with a localised version.
+Chrome extension to automatically localise web page information such as times and currencies.